cits3007/cits3007.github.io/src/faq.md

 ## Academic conduct and source citation { #academic-conduct-source-citation }

-### Are assessment submissions checked for plagiarism?
+### Are assessment submissions checked for plagiarism? { #plagiarism-checks }

 Yes, they are.
 Your submitted work or answers for any assessment item may be submitted to plagiarism detectors such as `JPlag`, `moss` or `turnitin` to detect plagiarism.

+Additionally, statistical anomalies in the results for an assessment may be investigated, and any student may be asked to (orally) **explain their thought process**{ class="hi-pri" } in coming up with their answers.

 ### What are the expectations regarding citation of sources/academic conduct? { #source-citation-conduct-expectations }